 The Center has expanded its service area to a secondary focus on the entire state and northern Minnesota, a tertiary focus on serving learners nationally, as well as a selected service to students abroad.The university has converted from correspondence-based instruction to online instruction and also makes regional use of interactive television.

 Expand authorized university majors and minors into online or hybrid formats:

 In December 2012, UW-Superior signed a Memorandum of Understanding with English as a Second Language International (ESLI), a company that operates ESL centers on six U.S. university campuses, to open an ESL center on the UW-Superior campus in January 2014.
-ESLI's center, which will recruit students through its extensive worldwide recruiting network, will offer a 20+ hour per week program for students who do not meet the university's English proficiency requirement, but who are otherwise academically qualified for admission to our undergraduate program.
+ESLI's center, which will recruit students through its extensive worldwide recruiting network, will offer a more than 20 hour per week program for students who do not meet the university's English proficiency requirement, but who are otherwise academically qualified for admission to our undergraduate program.
 UW-Superior will continue to offer degree-credit ESL courses through Continuing Education and the Writing and Library Science Department.